SimpleEnigma88/FullStack-Knowledge-Base/Angular-Basics.md

 #### Component Selectors

-Selectors can be 'element', [attribute], or
+Selectors can be 'element', [attribute] or '.class':

+**Note:** Using IDs or Psuedo selectors is not supported.

 ##### *Element*

 ```
 @Component({
-  selector: '[app-servers]',                 // <-------- 'app-servers'  changed to  '[app-servers]'
+  selector: '[app-servers]',                 // <-------- 'app-servers'  changed to  'app-server'
   templateUrl: './app.component.html',
   // styleUrls: ['/app.component.css']
   styles: ['